 1949 - 2022, Tehran, Iran

-Lives and works in Adelaide, Australia
+Lived and worked in Adelaide, Australia

 Hossein Valamanesh’s work is comprised of a myriad of elements to create enigmatic installations, sculptures and video works.
 With elemental substances, natural materials, and found objects, Valamanesh explores notions of an essential connection to place, the nature of being, and the ephemerality of existence.1